asrhou/NATMI/README.md

 ## Command Line Utilities

 NATMI is a tool to construct cell-to-cell ligand-receptor communication networks from multiomics data.
-It works with with user-sepcified gene/protein abundance matrix files (CSV format -- only csv??) or can be used to explore Tabula Muris cell atlas data set [or other deafult data sets provided (see: data/deafult direcorty)--if you have more examples].
-For single-cell or single-nucli ???
+It works with with user-sepcified gene/protein abundance matrix files (csv, tsv, txt, xls or xlsx format) or can be used to explore [Tabula Muris](https://tabula-muris.ds.czbiohub.org/), [Tabula Muris Senis](https://tabula-muris-senis.ds.czbiohub.org/) and [FANTOM5 cell atlas](http://fantom.gsc.riken.jp/5/suppl/Ramilowski_et_al_2015/).
+Besides, NATMI is compatible with both python 2 and 3 versions.

-Which python is needed?
-2.X/3.X?

 ### ExtractEdges: Extracting ligand-receptor-mediated interactions between cell types in the input transcriptome data.